Out of the Blue (Electric Light Orchestra album): Reception and legacy

 With a four out of 5 stars rating Jim Evans of Record Mirror called Out of the Blue "almost a masterpiece and easily one of the best albums this year.
 And to better 'A New World Record' is a great achievement."
 Billy Altman of Rolling Stone said that the album was "meticulously produced and performed" and showed the influence of the Beatles, the Beach Boys and the Bee Gees.
 However, he detected a lack of passion in the work, which he dismissed as a "totally uninteresting and horrifyingly sterile package" and "All method and no madness: perfectly hollow and bland rock Muzak."

 Over the years a more favourable view has developed.
 Ian Gittens of The Guardian, who gave a 3 out of 5 stars rating, found that "this baroque double album has aged better than the three-chord wonders who derided it."
 He added "Out of the Blue could have managed without the four-song "suite", Concerto for a Rainy Day, but beneath the lavish over-production tracks like Sweet Talkin' Woman, Turn to Stone and Mr Blue Sky were simply great pop songs."
 With an 8.1/10 score in a 2007 review Rob Mitchum of Pitchfork wrote "Calling in the string section and commissioning the spaceship cover-art may be a big gamble, but Out of the Blue is proof of how good it can sound when the grand approach works."
 Dan MacIntosh of PopMatters gave a 7/10 score saying "Even with all the excessive rock trappings inherent during ELO’s era, Out of the Blue nevertheless stands up well as a creative endeavor.
 Best of all, it has the undiminished ability to break through the clouds with plenty of “Mr. Blue Sky” joy — even now."
 Chris Jones of the BBC said that "Out of the Blue remains an essential purchase for anyone wishing to bask in their pop perfection."

 In 2000, it was voted number 346 in Colin Larkin's All Time Top 1000 Albums.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.

-Axl Rose – by his own admission "an old ELO fanatic" – said: "Out of the Blue is an awesome record."
+Rock musician Axl Rose – by his own admission "an old ELO fanatic" – said: "Out of the Blue is an awesome record."
 In October 2013, the album was ranked 23rd on VH1's list "Double Trouble: The 35 Best-Selling Double Albums of All Time".